peter88213/novx_xtg/docs/template/README.md

 Download the latest release [novx_xtg_v0.99.0.pyz](https://github.com/peter88213/novx_xtg/raw/main/dist/novx_xtg_v0.99.0.pyz)

-- Launch *novx_xtg_v0.99.0.pyz* by double-clicking (Windows/Linux desktop),
+- Launch *novx_xtg_v0.99.0.pyz* by double-clicking (Windows desktop),
 - or execute `python novx_xtg_v0.99.0.pyz` (Windows), resp. `python3 novx_xtg_v0.99.0.pyz` (Linux) on the command line.

 #### Important

 Many web browsers recognize the download as an executable file and offer to open it immediately.
-This starts the installation.
+This starts the installation under Windows.

 However, depending on your security settings, your browser may initially  refuse  to download the executable file.